CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

-Additionally, errors for critical fields like email — like inputting “firstname.lastname@example.org” instead of “email@example.com” — are common CRM data errors that can have a profound negative effect across your database.
+Additionally, errors for critical fields like email — like inputting “firstname.lastname@example.org” instead of “email@example.com” — are common CRM system data errors that can have a profound negative effect across your database.
 Those emails will bounce or be picked up by verification checks.
 Most companies will remove the records from their database rather than make small adjustment to

 Those forms can be customer-facing or employee-facing.
 While you might see slightly lower error rates from data entered by your internal teams, the error rate of any manually entered data will still be significant.